esraeryilmaz/docker-elk-stack/README.md

 ```
 Search the Docker Desktop in the search results , select and start.

+## What is ELK Stack?
+The ELK Stack is a collection of three open-source products — Elasticsearch, Logstash, and Kibana.
+ELK stack provides centralized logging in order to identify problems with servers or applications.
+It allows you to search all the logs in a single place.

+- `E` stands for ElasticSearch : used for storing logs
+- `L` stands for LogStash : used for both shipping as well as processing and storing logs
+- `K` stands for Kibana : is a visualization tool (a web interface) which is hosted through Nginx or Apache

+ELK Stack is designed to allow users to take data from any source, in any format, and to search, analyze, and visualize that data in real time.

 ## Installing ELK Stack on Docker
 #### It includes Elasticsearch and Kibana.